NomicFoundation/hardhat-vscode/EXTENSION.md

 # Hardhat for Visual Studio Code

-This extension adds language support for [Solidity language](https://soliditylang.org/) to Visual Studio Code, and provides editor integration for [Hardhat projects](https://hardhat.org/).
+This extension adds language support for [Solidity language](https://soliditylang.org/) to Visual Studio Code, and provides editor integration for [Hardhat projects](https://hardhat.org/), with support for [truffle](https://trufflesuite.com/), [brownie](https://eth-brownie.readthedocs.io/en/stable/) and [foundry](https://github.com/gakonst/foundry) in the near future.
 It supports:

 - Code completion
 - Go to definition, type definition and references